 Liova Bueno's music is performed in concerts and music festivals internationally, from countries in Central and South America to Europe, the United States and across Canada.
-He has received commissions from and has collaborated with various ensembles and soloists, including the Trio Dominicano (Dominican Republic), the Vaughan String Quartet (Edmonton, AB), Vox Humana Chamber Choir (Victoria, BC), the Vancouver Peace Choir (Vancouver, BC), the Victoria Choral Society (Victoria, BC), conductors Darwin Aquino and Brian Wismath, and soloists Pierre Strauch, Patricia Kostek, Mark McGregor, Robert Ward and Alexander Dunn.
-His works have also been featured in various festivals and commemorative events, including the Victoria Symphony New Music Festival, the Northwest Guitar Festival (Seattle), the Victoria Choral Society's 80th Anniversary Celebration, Atempo Festival (Caracas; Paris), Juventud Caribeña: Música Sínfonica y Coral del Caribe (Dominican Republic), and the Habitat III U.N.
-Convention (Quito, Ecuador).
+He has received commissions from and has collaborated with various ensembles, including Cuarteto Chroma (Mexico), the Trio Dominicano (Dominican Republic), the Vaughan String Quartet (Edmonton, AB), Vox Humana Chamber Choir (Victoria, BC), the Vancouver Peace Choir (Vancouver, BC), the Victoria Choral Society (Victoria, BC), the Janáček Philharmonic Orchestra (Czech Republic), the Illinois Modern Ensemble (Illinois), the Orquesta Sinfónica Nacional Juvenil of the Dominican Republic, members of the Orquesta Sinfonica Nacional of the Dominican Republic, and members of the Victoria Symphony.
+He has worked with various conductors and soloists including Darwin Aquino, Stanislav Vavrinek, Brian Wismath, Pierre Strauch, Patricia Kostek, Mark McGregor, Robert Ward and Alexander Dunn.

 In 2005, Liova was a founding member of Musicabierta, a seminal collective of Dominican composers and musicians dedicated to presenting and generating new interest in contemporary music.
 The group's sponsorship from the Dominican Ministry of Culture led to premieres of various works by Liova, which were also featured in international festivals such as the Atempo Festival (Caracas; Paris) and Juventud Caribeña: Música Sínfonica y Coral del Caribe (Caribbean-U.S.-Central/South America).